infobip/mobile-messaging-cordova-plugin/README.md

         </platform>
         ```

-    2. To have the CocoaPods installed, run in terminal:
+    2. To have the CocoaPods installed and the project set up, run in terminal:
         ```bash
         $ cordova build
         ```
+        > ### Note
+        > Note that the build process may fail due to `Error code 65`.
+It's a known issue https://issues.apache.org/jira/browse/CB-12212.
+Please use Xcode to build and archive your project.

     3. Open workspace and add an Objective-C Bridging Header manually:
     <center><img src="https://i.gyazo.com/35c5eb3af1dc841aa030c15250791424.png" alt="Bridging Header setup"/></center>